cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/map/overmap.md

 generate new unresolved joins to build upon, but such joins are not mandatory, and can be left unvesolved.

+Since 'optional' and 'available' joins does not require any kind of resolving they may end in undesired places, that can be preventrd by adding pseudo-join of 'reject' type, which will forbid other joins of same id linking to it.

 #### Asymmetric joins

 Sometimes you want two different OMTs to connect, but wouldn't want either to